wuwenhao2000/ansible/README.md

 There are 2 branches master and second, they have different variable provisioning functions

 If you also are interested in or have other good suggestions, please kindly let me know

+routine/netmiko/netmiko1 is based on standard netmiko

+routine/netmiko/netmiko1a is based on netmiko with template_fsm

+routine/netmiko/template_fsm is based on template_fsm parsing for string